 • Deficiency in written expressions

 At what age do students begin our Pre-Kindergarten and Kindergarten programs?

-Students beginning Pre-Kindergarten must be four years old before August 15, the year they start Pre-K. Kindergarten students must be five years old by August 15 of the Kindergarten year.
+Students beginning Pre-Kindergarten must be four years old before the first day of school, the year they start Pre-K. Kindergarten students must be five years old before the first day of school, the year they start Kindergarten.
 All Kindergarten students take an entrance evaluation to be sure they are ready for an all-day program.